ephedrandrox/balek/docs/quickstart.md

     git clone --recurse-submodules https://github.com/ephedrandrox/balek.git

 > The [dojo toolkit](https://dojotoolkit.org) is included as a submodule.
 If the `--recurse-submodules`
-> flag is omitted durring cloning, you can run `git submodule update --init --recursive` in
+> flag is omitted during cloning, you can run `git submodule update --init --recursive` in
 > the root directory to download the dojo toolkit submodules.
 ### Step 2: Checkout the DigiScan branch